The New Product Stewardship Challenge

 As market research firm Verdantix recently analyzed, this new product stewardship challenge requires “organizations to organize, analyze and report an expanding information matrix”:

 - Product composition and disposal, such as the EU’s WEEE (Waste Electrical and Electronic Equipment) directive or the US SEC Conflict Minerals Rule.

 - Declaring and managing the chemical content of products, such as GHS (Globally Harmonized System of Classification and Labelling of Chemicals, HazCom in the US), REACH (Registration, Evaluation, Authorization and Restriction of Chemicals) in the EU, RoHS 2 (Restriction of Hazardous Substances) and TSCA (Toxic Substances Control Act).

 - Avoiding future liabilities, such as avoiding ill-understood side effects of chemical ingredients on human and environmental health.
 Remember asbestos?
 Total costs of asbestos litigation in the USA alone will eventually reach $200 to $275 billion.

-Thas given rise to an number of interesting new initiatives.
-To make a difference in the Architecture, Building and Construction sector for example, Google supports the Quartz Common Products Database.
+That has given rise to a number of interesting new initiatives.
+For example, to make a difference in the Architecture, Building and Construction sector, Google supports the Quartz Common Products Database.
 “Buildings are where we spend most of our lives, yet we know little about the materials used in construction — how they impact the environment and how they might impact our long-term health”.
 The Quartz project provides access to open data that promotes the transparency of building materials and products.
-Drew Wenzel, Google’s Campus Design Technical Specialist sums up the starting point well: “Using healthy products and materials is integral to our mission but vetting commonly used building products is very complex, consumes a substantial amount of resources, and does not scale well.“<br/>
+Drew Wenzel, Google’s Campus Design Technical Specialist sums up the starting point well: “Using healthy products and materials is integral to our mission but vetting commonly used building products is very complex, consumes a substantial amount of resources, and does not scale well.“